chathra222/tfmoduleforjenkins/README.md

     Mandatory variables to be set (You can set the default value of each variable or can define in a tfvars file and pass the file in command line)
     -----------------------------
-        ami_id - id of AMI (Use Redhat, Centos or Fedora) ssh_key_name - name of the EC2 Key Pair that can be used to SSH
-        ssh_key_path - The path of an EC2 Key Pair that can be used to SSH (which should placed in terraform execution server) instance_type - instance_type (default-t2.micro)
+        ami_id - id of AMI (Use Redhat, Centos or Fedora) ssh_key_name - name of the EC2 Key Pair that can be used to SSH Jenkins Server ssh_key_path - The path of an EC2 Key Pair that wil be used to SSH Jenkins server(which should placed in terraform execution server) instance_type - instance_type (default-t2.micro)
         access_key- Access key of the user which has sufficient permissions to create resources in AWS secret_key- Secret key of the user which has sufficient permissions to create resources in AWS